Larks' Tongues in Aspic: Release and reissues

-Reception and legacy
+Critical reception

 In his contemporary review, Alan Niester of Rolling Stone gave a mixed assessment of the album: "You can't dance to it, can't keep a beat to it, and it doesn't even make good background music for washing the dishes," recommending listeners to "approach it with a completely open mind."
 He described the songs on the album as "a total study in contrasts, especially in moods and tempos – blazing and electric one moment, soft and intricate the next."
 While not fully appreciative of the music on the record, he complimented the violin playing as "tasteful [...] in the best classical tradition."

+Billboard said that Larks' Tongues in Aspic was "without doubt the finest set yet" from King Crimson, adding "though it is spacey, it is tasteful and well arranged."

 Bill Martin wrote in 1998, "[f]or sheer formal inventiveness, the most important progressive rock record of 1973 was...
 Larks' Tongues in Aspic", adding that listening to this album and Yes's Close to the Edge would demonstrate "what progressive rock is all about".

 AllMusic's retrospective review was resoundingly positive, marking every aspect of the band's transition from a jazz-influenced vein to a more experimental one as a complete success.
 It deemed John Wetton "the group's strongest singer/bassist since Greg Lake's departure," and gave special praise to the remastered edition.

 Robert Christgau's retrospective review gave a more ambivalent view, saying of the band's instrumental work: "not only doesn't it cook, which figures, it doesn't quite jell either."